Winger (band): 1987–1994: Main career and breakup

 The band's debut album, Winger, was released on August 10, 1988, on Atlantic Records.
-The record was a success, achieving platinum status in the United States, and gold status in Japan and Canada.
+The record was a success achieving platinum status in the United States and gold status in Japan and Canada.
 On February 11, 1989, the album peaked at number 21 on the Billboard 200, and was in various places on the chart for 63 weeks.
 Radio and MTV hits from the album included "Madalaine", "Seventeen", "Headed for a Heartbreak" and "Hungry".
 In 1990, the band was nominated for an American Music Award for "Best New Heavy Metal Band".

-Shortly after that tour, Winger released its second album In the Heart of the Young, which went 1-and-1/2 platinum in the U.S. and gold in Japan.
+Shortly after that tour, Winger released its second album In the Heart of the Young.
+The album went 1-and-1/2 platinum in the U.S. and gold in Japan.
 Hit radio tracks and MTV videos included "Can't Get Enuff", "Miles Away" and "Easy Come Easy Go".

 Winger followed the release of its second album with a 13-month world tour, playing over 230 dates with Kiss, Scorpions, ZZ Top, Extreme and Slaughter.
-Paul Taylor left the band after the tour, citing exhaustion after years of touring.
+Paul Taylor left the band after the tour citing exhaustion after years of touring.
 Their third studio album, Pull, produced by Mike Shipley, was recorded in 1992/1993 as a three-piece band.
-It was originally to be called Blind Revolution Mad, after the opening song.
+It was originally to be called Blind Revolution Mad after the opening song.
 Reportedly Kip Winger, anticipating that critics would dismiss the album out of hand, renamed it Pull as a tongue-in-cheek reference to the CD being used by critics as a skeet shooting target.
-The album was not as successful as the previous albums saleswise, but gained solid reviews.
-On the following tour, John Roth was called in to replace Paul Taylor on rhythm guitar.
-The album coincided with the rise of grunge, which swept aside the brand of melodic pop-metal that Winger represented.
+Though not as successful commercially as the previous albums, it gained solid reviews.
+On the following tour, John Roth was replaced Paul Taylor on rhythm guitar.
+Unfortunately the album also coincided with the rise of grunge, which swept aside the brand of melodic pop-metal that Winger represented.

-In the 1990s, Winger was subject to mockery from MTV's animated series Beavis and Butt-Head.
-Series creator Mike Judge later revealed that he had been incorrectly informed that Kip Winger had asked the network not to make jokes about the band on the series, which led to further jokes about the band, but later learned from Winger himself that he had never made any such stipulation.
-Stewart, an early character from the TV show, wore a Winger t-shirt during the show's original run on MTV during the 1990s as well both of its revivals in 2011 and 2022.
-Characterized as a wimp who looked up to Beavis and Butt-head, he wore the t-shirt in an attempt to emulate the duo, whose t-shirts had the logos of AC/DC and Metallica.

 After disbanding in 1994, bassist/lead vocalist Kip Winger went on to a solo career, while guitarist Reb Beach went on to touring projects with artists Dokken and Alice Cooper, and has held a permanent guitar spot in Whitesnake since 2002.
 The band's other members pursued or resumed careers as session musicians.